Ruse blood wedding: Incident

-On 24 February 1910 Yordan Stefanov (Archaic Юрданъ Стефановъ) and Saafet obtained permission to marry from a doctor, as Saafet was "mentally healthy" and claimed to be 18 years old.
+On 24 February 1910, Yordan Stefanov (Archaic Юрданъ Стефановъ) and Saafet obtained permission to marry from a doctor, as Saafet was "mentally healthy" and claimed to be 18 years old.
 Saafet decided to adopt a Slavic name — Ruska (Руска).
 On the next day, her father, who was a hodzha (hoca; a priest), expressed his protest before the mayor, along with other Muslims.
+According to him and his wife, their daughter was abducted and still was underage (almost 16 years old) for a marriage.

 The court revoked the marriage permission on 27 February 1910, and ordered that the girl be returned to her parents, so she returned to their house until the evening.
 At night, a crowd of "adventurers" gathered in front of Saafet's house with the intention to "steal" her and set her free.
 The authorities responded by moving the girl to a police station, but could not cope with the approximately 1000 people, and Saafet eventually married Yordan on the 28th.
 Their wedding was celebrated by many on the central square, as this was the first Sunday before Lent (Сирни заговезни), and a traditional fancy-dress carnival was held.

 The local police officer, who also attended the carnival, was mocked for not being able to keep Saafet in the police station.
 Half an hour later, he called up support from the cavalry, and after some mutual verbal insults, the citizens and the military started a fight.
 There were 24 dead and about 70 injured after the clashes.
 At first, the police attempted to cover up the story by restricting communications to and from Ruse, but it soon became the top news in newspapers all over the country.

+Various Bulgarian cities like Varna, Burgas, Ihtiman, a rally was held to protest the state's behavior.
+An attempt for a rally in Ruse was made but the police did not give permission.
+The issue continued until 1914, when 21 people were charged, 120 witnesses were heard but all suspects were acquitted.